How to Fix Black Teeth: Step-by-Step Guide

 Every time you pick up a toothbrush, you should brush your teeth correctly for 2 minutes and clean them in all directions.
 In addition to the teeth, washing and brushing the tongue should not be neglected because the tongue is where many bacteria accumulate.
 When bacteria hits the tooth enamel, it transfers bacteria to its surface.

-Using dental floss to remove plaque from between teeth and beneath the gum line is necessary to strengthen tooth enamel.
+Using dental floss helps remove plaque and prevent gum disease, which indirectly protects tooth enamel.
 If you don’t, the enamel will wear down.

 6- If You Have a Digestive Problem, Please Treat it.